 THE COURT: Let's reverse the transaction.
-Let's
+Let's just say that Criswell Radovan wanted to buy a founders share

 ''' and Mr. Yount had two shares and he has an LLC, Infinity Yount LLC.
 And he hires a very good Reno lawyer to handle the fiscal transaction.
 Mr. Criswell wires off a million dollars out of his account.
 Of course, just like here, where do you want to send it to?
 And they said, well, send it to my lawyer.
-And even though the share is held in the LLC, they send it to the lawyer.
+And even though the share is held in the LLC, '''

+7 they send it to the lawyer.